-Recently, more than one dozen speleothem records of the last interglacial age have been obtained from the European continent (Meyer et al., 2008; Couchoud et al., 2009; Moseley et al., 2015; Vansteenberge et al., 2016; Demény et al., 2017; Pawlak et al., 2019; Pawlak et al., 2020).
-The temperature, amount of precipitation at the cave site, and changes in the main source of vapor for precipitation are considered the main factors driving the

-- 55 δ18O value of precipitated calcite.
-However, for records from the Alps and Central Europe, temperature seems to be a more important factor (Moseley et al., 2015; Kern et al. 2019; Pawlak et al., 2019; Comas-Bru et al., 2020; Pawlak et al., 2020).
-This result is in accordance with the observations made by Różański et al. (1993), which show that the isotopic composition of rainfall in temperate regions of Europe mostly depends on the local temperature.
+Recently, more than a dozen speleothem records of the last interglacial age have been obtained from the European continent (Meyer et al., 2008; Couchoud et al., 2009; Moseley et al., 2015; Vansteenberge et al., 2016; Demény et al., 2017; Pawlak et al., 2019; Pawlak et al., 2020).
+The temperature, amount of precipitation at the cave site, and changes in the main source of vapor for precipitation are considered to be the main factors determining the δ^{18} O value of precipitated calcite.
+However, for records from the Alps and Central Europe, temperature appears to be a more important factor (Moseley et al., 2015; Kern et al. 2019; Pawlak et al., 2019; Comas-Bru et al., 2020; Pawlak et al., 2020).
+This result is consistent with the observations made by Różański et al. (1993) showing that the isotopic composition of rainfall in temperate regions of Europe depends mainly on local temperature.
 However, distinguishing which factor is the most dominant is not always a simple task.
-For example, - coastal sites are more influenced by the amount of precipitation (Couchoud et al., 2009; Vansteenberge et al., 2016).
+For example, coastal sites are more influenced by the amount of precipitation (Couchoud et al., 2009; Vansteenberge et al., 2016).

-In contrast to most European records, the records from the Middle East seem to be influenced by more factors, such as the amount of precipitation, temperature, and changes in the main source of vapor for precipitation (the source effect; Bar-Matthews et al., 2003; Nehme et al., 2015).
-These factors can be linked to changes in the prevailing circulation patterns, the impact of evaporation on the Mediterranean Sea surface δ^{18} O and the lower amplitude of long-term mean annual temperature changes during the last interglacial period at lower latitudes (Rybak et al. 2018).
+Unlike most European records, the records from the Middle East appear to be influenced by more factors, such as the amount of precipitation, temperature, and changes in the main source of vapor for precipitation (the source effect; Bar-Matthews et al., 2003; Nehme et al., 2015).
+These factors can be associated with changes in the prevailing circulation patterns, the impact of evaporation on the Mediterranean Sea surface δ^{18} O, and the lower amplitude of long-term mean annual temperature changes during the last interglacial period at lower latitudes (Rybak et al. 2018).

-Currently, Slovakia is influenced by two main types of climates: a boreal and fully humid climate with warm summers (Dfb) in the east and a warm temperate and fully humid climate (Cfb) in the west (Kottek et al. 2006).

-70 However, in the past, the local climate could have been more continental during colder and drier glacial periods and more transitional during warmer interglacial periods (Feurdean et al. 2014).
+Currently, Slovakia is influenced by two main climate types: a boreal and fully humid climate with warm summers (Dfb) in the east and a warm temperate and fully humid climate (Cfb) in the west (Kottek et al. 2006).
+However, in the past, the local climate could have been more continental during the colder and drier glacial periods and more transitional during the warmer interglacial periods (Feurdean et al. 2014).
 The new long-term speleothem records can add beneficial data about past climate changes in this region.
-This paper presents an ca. 60 ka long multiproxy record (δ^{18} O, δ^{13} C, Mg, Sr, Ba, Na, P, Fe, Mn, and Si) of the MIS 5/MIS 6 stalagmite collected in the Demänová Cave System, which is located in Slovakia.
-The interpretation of these proxies is focused on 75 distinguishing dry continental climate phases from more wet transitional climate episodes.
+This paper presents an approximately 60 ka long multiproxy record (δ^{18} O, δ^{13} C, Mg, Sr, Ba, Na, P, Fe, Mn, and Si) of the MIS 5/MIS 6 age stalagmite collected in the Demänová Cave System, in Slovakia.
+The interpretation of these proxies focuses on distinguishing dry continental climate phases from more wet transitional climate episodes.
 Additionally, the interpretation of stable isotopic compositions and trace element contents helps to distinguish which factor had the strongest influence on the shape of the δ^{18} O record: the local temperature, humidity, or source effect.